ebryerwork/icds_docs/docs/handling-data/file-storage.md

 # File storage

-Files are stored on Roar in a central filesystem;
+Files are stored on Roar Collab in a central filesystem;
-Collab and Restricted filesystems are separate.

 Users have access to four directories:  home, work, group, and scratch.
 These have different purposes: